Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Master equation formalism for fluctuators

 \subsection{Low \texorpdfstring{$\gamma$}{gamma} fluctuators}

-For low $\gamma$ fluctuators, the single TLS response is given by the stationary solution to Eq.(\ref{s+bloch_sup},\ref{szbloch_sup}), since the TLS dynamics is much faster than the jump rates $\gamma$.
-We can further separate the analysis for two different types: the weakly-coupled fluctuator which shifts the energy level of TLS by a small energy $\xi$ and cannot bring a TLS in or out of resonance, and the strongly-coupled fluctuator whose $\xi$ is large enough to achieve this.
-The weakly-coupled fluctuators induce detunings that follow a Lorentzian distribution with width $\Gamma_f \propto (k_B T/\hbar)(k_B T/\varepsilon_{max})^\mu \lesssim \Gamma_2 $\cite{faoro_interacting_2015}:
+For low $\gamma$ fluctuators ($\gamma_\text{min}<\gamma<\Gamma_1$), the single TLS response is given by the stationary solution to Eq.(\ref{s+bloch_sup},\ref{szbloch_sup}), since the TLS dynamics is much faster than the jump rates $\gamma$.
+We can further separate the analysis for two different types: the common weakly-coupled fluctuators which shift the energy level of TLS by a small energy $\xi$ and result in a widening of the spectral width of the TLS, and the rare strongly-coupled fluctuators whose $\xi$ is large enough and produce large stochastic jumps on the TLS energy level $\varepsilon$.
+The weakly-coupled fluctuators induce detunings that follow a Lorentzian distribution with width $\Gamma_\text{f} \propto (k_\text{B} T/\hbar)(k_\text{B} T/\varepsilon_\text{max})^\mu \lesssim \Gamma_2 $ similar to the spectral diffusion\cite{faoro_interacting_2015}: